Bawi system: History

-During British rule the administration maintained the bawi institution.
-The British were reluctant to label the institution as slavery and hesitant to intervene.
+During British rule in 1890, after the Chin-Lushai Expedition, the administration maintained the bawi institution.
+The British were reluctant to label the institution as slavery and hesitant to intervene, according to historians.
 Their approach saw a policy of indirect rule through the existing political structure of Mizo chieftainship.
 Previous rights of the chiefs were extinguished, such as the right to order capital punishment, the right to seize the property of subjects leaving their village for another chief, the right to tax foreigners trading in the hills, and the right to enact inheritance of chieftainship without British approval.
 While other rights, such as taxation and appointments of elders and ministers, remained.
-Under the British, without any raiding and inter-tribal wars and a new standardized justice system, the categories of chemsem bawi, tuklut bawi and sal became obsolete.
-Most missionaries also did not interfere in the bawi institution and believed that converting the Lushai Hills would lead to a growth in public moral consciousness that would allow the system to wither itself.
+Under the British, without any raiding and inter-tribal wars and a new standardised justice system, the categories of chemsem bawi, tuklut bawi and sal became obsolete.
+Hence, leaving the category of dependent serfs to be retained as an institution under British rule.
+Most missionaries also did not interfere in the bawi institution and believed that converting the Lushai Hills would lead to a growth in public moral consciousness that would allow the system to wither away.